0

 FEEDER CATTLE:

-the support of the live cattle contract's higher trend and without knowing
+feel comfortable advancing the contracts without the support of the live cattle

 LEAN HOGS: